What is ECHO?

 The international healthcare sector is embracing many regulations and developments at the moment, and the challenge of complying with these various requirements has become evident.

-Healthcare providers are under constant pressure to provide good quality care with less costs, and it is important to reduce errors and optimize processes.
+Healthcare providers are under constant pressure to provide good quality care at lower costs, and it is imperative to reduce errors and optimise processes.

-Manufacturers on the other hand are faced with an avalanche of requirements from various countries with different regulations, languages and business needs.
-This increase of demand for data is even more complicated in the European region due to the many countries.
+As for manufacturers, they face a multitude of requirements from various countries with different regulations, languages and business needs.
+This increased demand for data is further complicated in the European region, due to the many different countries.

-With help of ECHO we bring these requirements together, in order to maximise the benefits of using GDSN, the global standard for data exchange.
-One place from which data requirements can be communicated.
+With the help of ECHO, we bring all these requirements together, to maximise the benefits of using GDSN, the global standard for data exchange.
+One single place from where data requirements can be communicated.